Modhera: History

 The town was known as Dharmaranya during Puranic age.
 It is believed that Rama had performed yagna here to cleanse the sin of killing Brahmin Ravana.
 He had built Modherak which was later known as Modhera.

 The Sun Temple was built during the reign of Bhima I of Chaulukya dynasty in 1026-1027 (Vikram Samvat 1083).
 Modheshwari Temple is located in the village.
-Gyaneshwari/Dharmeshwari stepwell belongs to 16th-17th century.
+Gyaneshwari/Dharmeshwari stepwell belongs to 16th-17th centuries.
 It has a shrine at the first pavilion of the stepwell instead of usual at the end.
-The stepwell of Modhera probably belongs to 11th century with the mandapa belonging to 10th century.
+The stepwell of Modhera probably belongs to the 11th century with the mandapa belonging to 10th century.
 Hawa Mahal is a building located on an elevated location.
 It is a sandstone pavilion with six pilasters and 12 pillars supporting a flat roof.
 Some pillars have kichaka brackets on their top.
 There is a jali window on its rear side and an ornamental geometric patterns on the edge of its plinth.
-It seems that it has been erected from the ruined parts of the earlier structure from the Chaulukya era.
+It was erected from the ruined parts of the earlier structure from the Chaulukya era.